ajaygunalan/ajaygunalan.github.io/_includes/main.md

 I would call myself a **Full-Stack Roboticist** who loves to build software for robots involving embedded systems, controls, planning, and machine learning.
 My ultimate goal is to make a dexterous, agile and robust, robots to solve real-world problems.
-To achieve that, I think we should have a broad interdisciplinary approach to debug the failures accurately.
+To achieve that, I think we should have a broad interdisciplinary approach (Math, Computer, Electrical, Mechanical, Controls, etc.)  to debug the failures accurately.
+Almost, all the fields which are based upon on classical mechanics would be involved in one way or another.
+In fact, we could say that, **Robotics is the pinnacle of classical mechanics**.
+Such a diverse field with a cool hardware aroused excitement and passion in me to pursue research in robotics.

 <br>